wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 - **Current Portal User**.
 This option is configured within the Portal Management app.
 When this option is selected, the form will load the information from the current portal user record without using any additional information from the page URL.
 Commonly it is used to render a user profile form. **Entity Name** field in this case must be set to Contact since portal users are represented by the contact entity.
 - **Record Associated to Current Portal User**.
 This option is configured within the Portal Management app.
 Selecting this option allows editing associated records, for example current user's parent account details. **Relationship Name** must be specified to identify the record to edit.
 The entity type selected must match the selection in the Entity Name field.
 This option is useful in the partner scenarios where partner organization would have multiple portal users.
 Some of these users could be authorized to edit the parent account record.

-Entity, Form and Mode are all the information that is required to render the form.
+Entity, Form, and Mode are all the information that is required to render the form.

 ## Configure entity form